-CHEM332L ANALYTICAL CHEMISTRY LAB
+CHEM 332L ANALYTICAL CHEMISTRY LAB

 (0-1) 1 credit.
-Prerequisite or corequisite: CHEM 114L.
-Laboratory to accompany CHEM 230 and CHEM 232.
+Prerequisite or corequisites: CHEM 114L and CHEM 342 or CHEM 230.
+Laboratory to accompany CHEM 332 and CHEM 230.
 Experimental methods and techniques of gravimetry, titrimetry, pH, and UV-Vis and AA spectrometry.